-Getting to the truth about tilapia fingerlings
+All about tilapia fingerlings

 A quick primer about tilapia fingerlings

-There are five forms of tilapia
+There are five "categories" of tilapia

 - Hybrids are not genetically from the same species.
 They are not the result of natural selection.
 They are created by humans who cross two pure strain, or two hybrids, or two improved, or a pure strain and a hybrid, or a pure strain and an improved, etc., etc. with each other.
 The tolerances, resistances and rates of growth for hybrid tilapia are always a combination of both parents, and not identical for each individual fish.
 As a result, any stated statistics need to be expressed as a range from highest to lowest.
 Using hybrid tilapia in aquaculture is tricky, because most hybrids have not been adequately researched, if at all.
 Examples include: Red Tilapia, ND-21, ND-41, ND-56, Pennyfish, Hawaiian Gold, and White Nile.

 - Genetically engineered are not a natural species and may not even be from a single genus.
 They are not the result of natural selection.
 They are created by humans who alter the DNA within the cells.
 The advantages of using genetically engineered tilapia in aquaculture are the carefully studied tolerances, resistances and rates of growth; as well as the benefits created in the lab.
 These advantages are nearly identical for every lab-created fish.
 A good example is the YY Sex Determining Chromosome Nile male.
 It should also be noted that it is currently illegal to sell genetically engineered tilapia as a food source in the United States.